duckietown-ethz/proj-goto-n/README.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/lve8caWlg_Y/0.jpg)](https://www.youtube.com/watch?v=lve8caWlg_Y)

 However, when accidents like this occur, the pipeline has a replan function, which replans according to the new position of the robot.
-This is to make the system more reliable, and less prone to failure caused by bad driving.
 An example of a replanning procedure is found here:

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/9v8k-jVKoUQ/0.jpg)](https://www.youtube.com/watch?v=9v8k-jVKoUQ)